Find Affordable College Courses

 Villanova, PA

-Villanova University did quite well in this year’s ranking of the best schools for electrical engineering students.
-It came in at #9 on the list.
+Villanova University ranked #9 on this year’s Best Electrical Engineering Schools in the Middle Atlantic Region list.
 Villanova is a large private not-for-profit school located in the large suburb of Villanova.

-With a ranking of #10, University of Maryland - College Park did quite well on this year’s best schools for electrical engineering students.
+University of Maryland - College Park ranked #10 on this year’s Best Electrical Engineering Schools in the Middle Atlantic Region list.
 Located in the large suburb of College Park, UMCP is a public school with a fairly large student population.

 On average, EE graduates from UMCP take out $19,467 in student loans while working on their degree.

-Read full report on Electrical Engineering at University of Maryland - College Park
+Full Electrical Engineering at University of Maryland - College Park Report

 Best Electrical Engineering Colleges by State